isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 contactEmail
-  The email address of the person (or group) in charge of maintaining the Application and provide support for it.
+  The email address of the person (or group) in charge of maintaining the Application and providing support for it.

 about
-  A *very* short description on what the Application does.
+  A one-line description on what the Application does.
 This will be displayed below the title in the App card in the Repository.

 version
-  The current version of the application.
-As for the ``about`` field, the ``version`` is displayed in the App card in the Repository.
+  The current version of the application. ``version`` is also displayed in the App card in the Repository.

 .. _deploymentParameters: